AcousticKult/odin-landing-page/README.md

 This is the second project from [The Odin Project's Foundations course](https://www.theodinproject.com/paths/foundations/courses/foundations), titled ['Landing Page'](https://www.theodinproject.com/lessons/foundations-landing-page).

 My learnings from this project include:
-* Recreating a webpage from a provided design
+* Recreating a webpage from a provided design with HTML and CSS
 * Use of CSS Flexbox for layout and positioning
 * Version control using Git and GitHub